 - Micro-influencers are known and trusted for their knowledge in their niche.
 They have a thousand to forty thousand followers.
 Their game is different because it is the brands that would have to gain their confidence in them.
 After all, these influencers wouldn’t jeopardize the trust their followers have in them.

-- Nano influencers have very few followers, probably even fewer than a thousand followers.
-Their niches are extremely specialized.
+- Nano influencers have very few followers, probably even fewer than a thousand.
+Their niches are highly specialized.

 Instagram has a high degree of engagement that might assist creators to produce overall more appealing content.
-In 2021, about 60% of full-time creators thought that Instagram had contributed to the growth of their audience.
+In 2021, about 60% of full-time creators thought that Instagram had contributed to their audience growth.
 88% of the creators use Instagram stories while only 42% use TikTok.

 - Brands by creators